LinkedIn and Email Orchestration

 - Step 1: Choose your channel architecture

-Decide whether LinkedIn or email leads the sequence.
-In a LinkedIn-first architecture, the connection request and one or two follow-up messages run before any email touch.
-Email enters only after a defined number of LinkedIn touches have produced no reply.
-In an email-first architecture, email runs first and LinkedIn is used to reinforce warm leads who opened but did not reply.
-Your ICP determines which works better: LinkedIn-first suits roles that are active on the platform; email-first suits roles that are harder to reach via LinkedIn.
+LinkedIn-first: connection request and 1-2 follow-ups run before any email touch.
+Email enters only after LinkedIn produces no reply.
+Email-first: email leads, LinkedIn reinforces warm leads who opened but did not reply.
+Use LinkedIn-first for roles active on the platform.
+Use email-first for roles harder to reach via LinkedIn.

 - Step 2: Build the sequence timeline

-Map each touchpoint on a numbered day axis.
-A standard LinkedIn-first sequence runs: Day 1 connection request, Day 3 LinkedIn follow-up message (on acceptance), Day 6 second LinkedIn follow-up, Day 9 first email, Day 13 second email, Day 18 final email.
-Space LinkedIn and email touches at least 3 days apart to avoid the prospect receiving both channels on the same day.
-Total sequence length should not exceed 21 to 25 days before an exit rule fires.
+Standard LinkedIn-first cadence: Day 1 connection request, Day 3 LinkedIn follow-up (on acceptance), Day 6 second LinkedIn follow-up, Day 9 first email, Day 13 second email, Day 18 final email.
+Space LinkedIn and email touches at least 3 days apart.
+Cap total sequence length at 21 to 25 days before an exit rule fires.

 - Step 3: Define handoff trigger rules

-A handoff trigger is a condition that activates or pauses a channel based on prospect behavior on another channel.
-Set these four triggers at minimum: (1) Connection accepted on LinkedIn activates the LinkedIn follow-up branch and suppresses the email start until Day 9.
-(2) No LinkedIn acceptance after 5 days activates the email branch on Day 6 instead of waiting.
-(3) Reply received on either channel pauses all remaining steps immediately.
-(4) Profile viewed with no connection acceptance after 3 days can trigger an early email touch.
-These conditions need to be configured in your sequence builder before the campaign launches.
+Set these 4 triggers before launch: (1) Connection accepted activates the LinkedIn follow-up branch and delays email start to Day 9.
+(2) No acceptance after 5 days activates the email branch on Day 6.
+(3) Reply on either channel pauses all remaining steps immediately.
+(4) Profile viewed with no acceptance after 3 days triggers an early email touch.
+Configure all four in your sequence builder before the campaign launches.

 - Step 4: Configure reply-path logic